Distinguished Advisor, Exploration, Woodside Energy Ltd

 Board Member Since 2018

-Sophie has 14 years global experience in multinational mining (Rio Tinto Exploration), junior exploration (Ur Energy USA, Inc) and consulting sectors (self employed; Atkins Ltd).
-Drawing on industry and collaborative experience, Sophie is interested in addressing the diversity of technical and educational challenges of the resources inudstry.
+Drawing on mission led start up mindset and industry experience, Sophie is committed to advancing the diversity of technical and educational challenges of the resources industry.
 She is motivated to assist greater engagement with the mining industry to further the reach and results from ESWA.
 Sophie is excited by the opportunity to enhance the geoscience pipeline by supporting the valuable work of ESWA – a great investment in the future workforce and the future for the resources industry.

 Science Teachers’ Association of Western Australia (STAWA)